Agora-wireless/Agora/README.md

      Faros RRHs.
    * Run BS app `./python/bs_app.py`.
    * Run `./build/agora data/bs-ul-hw.json`.

+## Contributing to Agora
+Agora is open-source and open to your contributions.
+Before contributing, please read [this](CONTRIBUTING.md).

 ## Acknowledgment
 Agora was funded in part by NSF Grant #1518916 and by the NSF PAWR project.